Marine Highway 101 for last mile planning

 Look to how Europe and Asia use marine highway for short hauls.
 The USA lags far behind and NY harbor even more so.

-On 4/18/22 NYS Assembly member Marcela Mitaynes (D-Brooklyn) introduced in the 2023-24 legislative season Bill A1718 which “Establishes an indirect source review for certain warehouse operations; requires the department of environmental conservation [NYS DEC] to conduct a study regarding zero emissions zones.
+On 4/18/22 NYS Assembly member Marcela Mitaynes (D-Brooklyn) introduced in the 2023-24 legislative season Bill A1718, “the Clean Deliveries Act,” which “Establishes an indirect source review for certain warehouse operations; requires the department of environmental conservation [NYS DEC] to conduct a study regarding zero emissions zones.
+This passed in the Senate, but stalled in the Assembly.
 This is an update on her earlier bill A9799 covered in this article.

 • Intro 923, “This bill would require the [NYC DOT] to conduct a study on the impact of last mile facilities on the street infrastructure and communities they are situated in, including estimating the amount of delivery vehicles arriving at or departing from each facility, and the impact that additional vehicle traffic has on parking, street congestion, vehicle collisions and other traffic incidents.”